fetchai/jenesis/docs/deploy-contracts.md

 # Deploy contracts

-*NOTE: ```deploy``` command is still under active development and currently only supported in MacOS*
+> *NOTE: ```deploy``` command is still under active development and currently only supported in MacOS*

 Once you have successfully compiled your contracts, make sure to fill out the necessary instantiation message information under the `init` field in the `jenesis.toml` file.

-Also, you have to make sure that each contract's directory name matches the `.wasm` file name under the `artifacts` directory.
+> *Note: `jenesis deploy` currently requires that each contract's directory name matches the `.wasm` file name under the `artifacts` directory.

 To deploy all the contracts inside a certain profile you have two options:

-1. Fill the deployer_key field for each contract (they can be different) and run the following command:
+1. Fill the `deployer_key` field for each contract (they can be different) and run the following command:

 ```
 jenesis alpha deploy profile_name